-Skincare Specialists with little to no experience tend to make between $18310 and $21390 while the more experienced ones make over $43090 per year.
+Skincare Specialists with little to no experience tend to make between $19330 and $23210 while the more experienced ones can earn over $44580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Skincare Specialist is to move to a higher paying state like WY.
-Right now, the highest paying states for Skincare Specialists are WY, OR, VT, WV and NM.
+One of the easiest ways to increase your salary as a Skincare Specialist is to move to a higher paying state like CO.
+Right now, the highest paying states for Skincare Specialists are CO, HI, WY, MA and MN.

-However a higher pay at WY doesn’t guarantee that you will make more because the living expenses at WY might be 2x higher than where you are currently at now.
+However a higher pay at CO doesn’t guarantee that you will make more because the living expenses at CO might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Skincare Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Skincare Specialist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Skincare Specialists what degree they had when they got the job and most of them said they had a Certificate followed by Some college courses.
+We asked other Skincare Specialists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a College Certificate.